 - 12 point font

-- At least a one inch margin on all sides
+- At least a one-inch margin on all sides

 - The title and page number must appear on each page

-- Winners agree to permit the use of their name and title of their work in promotion by the Saskatchewan Writers' Guild.
+- Winners agree to permit the use of their name and the title of their work in promotion by the Saskatchewan Writers' Guild.

 - Winners agree to acknowledge the Saskatchewan Writers' Guild in any publication of the winning works.